 Identities#

 Accounts and identities are strongly linked on the Concordium Platform.
 To be able to hold, send, or receive CCD or become a validator on the Concordium blockchain, you need an account and an identity.
-This is regardless of whether you are using the Concordium Legacy Wallet, Concordium Wallet for Mobile, Desktop Wallet, or Concordium Client for your transactions.
+This is regardless of which wallet you use for your transactions.

 Before you can use the Concordium Platform, an identity provider must verify and record your real-world identity.
 This identification is performed when you create your first account.